ntnlabs/Sense_stripes/README.md

 Humidity is above 90 procent (all LEDs are glowing that means the humidity is outside set boundaries).

 The idea was inserted to a file from https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/8 where is a nice tutorial on reading all three values at once.
 All I did was the bars ;)

+Syslog was added as a small modification of this code: https://community.microfocus.com/t5/ArcSight-User-Discussions/Python-Script-to-Send-Data-as-Syslog/td-p/1598292 (there is a mistake in that code, not important for my scenario).

+I am using free version of Splunk and this is the code I am using to show the graphs:

+For just one value: host="host.host.host" "temperature/humidity/pressure" | timechart values(temperature) span=1m
+For all three values in one graph: host="host.host.host" "temperature/humidity/pressure" | timechart values(temperature) as temperature values(humidity) as humidity values(pressure) as pressure span=1m

+I used the "extract new fields" function to extract the fields and have them named like this.

+PS: You need to change x.x.x.x for IP of the syslog server in code.